khulnasoft-lab/design.khulnasoft.com/contents/layout/layers.md

 #### Definition

 Surfaces with elevation that appear as a result of a user/system action.
+For example, when dragging a card on an issue board.

 #### Components